postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/managing-environments.md

 ![Overridden value](https://assets.postman.com/postman-docs/overridden-environment-variable.jpg)

 When you collaborate with your team in a shared workspace, any global variables you create and update will be available to others in the workspace.
-You can use the __current__ value of global variables to restrict certain values from collaborators, but by default the __initial__ value of a global variable is generally accessible throughout the space.
+You can use the __Current Value__ of global variables to restrict certain values from collaborators, but by default the __Initial Value__ of a global variable is generally accessible throughout the space.

 By specifying role-based access to your environments, you can achieve a finer grained control level over your variable values.
 You can choose to share an environment within your workspace to make it available to team members—and specify access levels for each individual.